-As the parabola of Seahawks quarterback Russell Wilson’s final pass became apparent — in play, in the end zone — there was no doubt that the Seahawks, the Packers, a stadium of fans, and the world that cares about Monday Night Football were about to witness the worst collision between clown cars in the history of the circus.
+As the parabola of Seahawks quarterback Russell Wilson’s final pass became apparent — in play, in the end zone — there was no doubt that the Seahawks, the Packers, a stadium full of fans, and the world that cares about Monday Night Football were about to witness the worst collision between clown cars in the history of the circus.

 Boom!
 Floppy shoes, orange hair, red noses flying across the Pioneer Square landscape.
 Oh, the greasepaint!

 And grinning in the bottom of the mayhem was a hero named Golden.

 Yes.
 Loopy went overtime, grabbed a snack and came back on the field to kick a pointless point.
 Ten minutes after the game was over, it was over-over: Seattle 14, Green Bay 12, but the controversy over this outcome will finish the moment the sun goes supernova.

 The game was everything absolutely right and absolutely wrong with the industry at the moment.
 A superb thrash of a match that ended with the wrong team winning.
 Yes, the wrong team, Seahawks fans — Green Bay’s M.D.
 Jennings had the interception in the air and on the ground.
 But by the time the referees arrived, they made it the scene of a sporting crime.

 I know — the football gods owed Seattle one from a little travesty in Detroit a few years ago.
 But let’s not go there.
 Let’s go to the man of the moment, Golden Tate, who caught Seattle’s first touchdown, fouled up a potential second TD pass, then became semi-immortal with the third chance.